Hartdene Barns ANOB Kent property images, modern Southeast England residences, UK eco homes design

 The landscaping and planting across the site aim to support and enhance local habitats.
 Careful consideration has been given to the chosen plants with native species selected to support and benefit local wildlife.
 The 6500-acre Ashdown Forest is also close by, offering unrivalled open space in the South East of England.
 The Forest is at the heart of the High Weald Area of Outstanding Natural Beauty and has national and international protection because of its wildlife.

-Hartdene Barns in Kent, Southeast England – Building Information
+Hartdene Barns in Kent, Southeast England – Property Information

 Client/Main Contractor: Q New Homes